AidenSbVevo/gen_perturb_mce_gpt/README.md

 `--gene-list` (str, required)
 Input TSV/CSV file containing a column named Gene.

-`--column` (str, required, default: gene)
-Name of the column in the input CSV that contains gene names.

 `--output-path` (str, required)
 Path to the output CSV where scraped counts will be saved.